WyattBlue/auto-editor/resources/motionDetection.md

 audio_and_not_motion
 ```

+All of these choices are ones you can choice to change how Auto-Editor edits videos.
+For example `auto-editor my_video.mp4 --edit_based_on audio_or_motion` would tell auto-editor to create a new video, my_video_ALTERED.mp4, that has only non-silent sections or parts where the video moves a lot.

+Some of the options may seem a bit arcane at first, so here are some visuals to help see better what each choice does.

 <img src="example.png" width="500">

-Think of audio and motion like a venn diagram where the intercept is where the program detects both loudness and motion.
+Think of audio and motion like a Venn diagram where the intercept is where the program detects both loudness and motion.

-Audio byitself, (the default) would just be a circle.
+Audio by itself, (the default) would mean only leave in the parts where it is not silent.
+It's just a circle on the diagram.

 <img src="audio.png" width="500">

-and Not Audio (!Audio) would mean leave only where the program detects silence.
+and Not Audio would mean leave in the parts only where it is silent.
+Everywhere is colored except the audio circle.

 <img src="not_audio.png" width="500">